About

 TRIBE v2

-An fMRI-trained neural network that predicts cortical activation from audio.
+A deep learning model by Meta Research that predicts cortical activation from audio.
 20,484 vertices across 6 functional brain regions.
-This is what makes Resonance unique: real brain data at scale. [source]
+This is what makes Resonance unique: predicted brain responses at scale. [source]

 📊